The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 It is a condition of submitting an application that you acknowledge acceptance of the DLGSC’s assessment process and requirements as outlined for each grant program.

 Appeals will only be considered where there is an alleged breach of the assessment process.
-If you believe that the proper assessment process has not been followed for your grant application, please discuss your concerns with a Grants Officer in the first instance.
+If you believe that the proper assessment process has not been followed for your grant application, please discuss your concerns with a project officer in the first instance.

-If, following discussion with a Grants Officer, you consider your concerns have not been adequately addressed; you can lodge a complaint with the department, in writing, by following the instructions outlined in the feedback section of the department's website.
+If, following discussion with a project officer, you consider your concerns have not been adequately addressed; you can lodge a complaint with the department, in writing, by following the instructions outlined in the feedback section of the department's website.